xster/flutter-wiki/Experimental:-Create-Flutter-Plugin.md

   sdk: flutter
 ```

-13. Update minimum version of environment in **<plugin_name>/pubspec.yaml**.
-Version `1.6.7` is the earliest that includes the v2 embedding code, however not all features were included in that version.
-You should verify manually that the plugin compiles with whatever version you specify as the minimum. e.g.
+13. Update minimum Flutter version of environment in **<plugin_name>/pubspec.yaml**.
+All plugins moving forward will set the the minimum version to `1.9.1+hotfix.4` which is the minimum version where the v2 embedding code compiles with a migrated plugin. e.g.
 ```
 environment:
   sdk: ">=2.0.0-dev.28.0 <3.0.0"
-  flutter: ">=1.6.7 <2.0.0"
+  flutter: ">=1.9.1+hotfix.4 <2.0.0"
 ```

 14. Create a simple test in **<plugin_name>/test/<plugin_name>_e2e.dart.** For the purpose of testing the PR that adds the v2 embedding support, we're trying to test some very basic functionality of the plugin.
 This is a smoke test to ensure that the plugin properly registers with the new embedder. e.g.